-- 11. Conduct Zoom interviews with all candidates and document responses.
-Encourage the consistent use of pronouns when committee members and/or stakeholders are sharing introductions.
-Additional resources: https://www.pronouns.org/ - 12.
-Do not rely on only one equity or inclusive excellence question during the interview to assess a candidate's commitment to social justice, equity, and inclusive excellence.
-Weave in opportunities for the candidate to share their commitment to inclusive excellence during the interview questions, presentation, teaching demonstration, etc. - 13.
+- 11. Conduct Zoom interviews with all candidates and document responses. - 12.
+Do not rely on only one question during the interview to assess the candidates' professional qualifications and excellence.
+Weave in opportunities for the candidates to share their commitment to excellence during the interview questions, presentation, teaching demonstration, etc. - 13.
 Generate the finalist list for on-campus interview using previously agreed upon criteria and selection process after evaluation of the interviews.